Qredence/GraphFleet/README.md

 ```

-## IMPORTANT : Run these notebook to get started  with GraphFleet:
+## Recommanded : Run these notebook to get started  with GraphFleet:
 Jupyter Notebooks: Explore GraphFleet's capabilities with the provided notebooks:

 ([Get Started Quickly.ipynb](https://github.com/Qredence/GraphFleet/blob/a67eaeb295d99dd2ef48bcdd8f8a719b830ffb7d/notebook/Get%20Started%20Quickly.ipynb)): A comprehensive guide to indexing your data and running basic queries.